Personal Wealth Management / Market Analysis

-A trio of retail sales reports from Britain and two big Commonwealth countries—Australia and Canada—all show a lockdown-driven plunge in April followed by a sharp May rebound as virus-related restrictions started to lift.
-In our view, their experience contradicts worries we have encountered in financial media of a prolonged spending slump delaying an economic recovery and illustrates the big difference economic reopenings can make.
+A trio of retail sales reports from Britain and two countries that were formerly part of its empire—Australia and Canada—all show a lockdown-driven plunge in April followed by a sharp May rebound as virus-related restrictions started to lift.
+In our view, their experience contradicts worries of a prolonged spending slump delaying an economic recovery and illustrates the big difference economic reopenings can make.

 First, the numbers: